Scalable Data Architecture from Streaming to Visualization

 This tutorial outlines a comprehensive approach to constructing a scalable data architecture on UCloud, aimed at enabling real-time data analysis and visualization.
 It integrates NGINX for efficient data routing, Apache Spark for immediate data processing, PostgreSQL for reliable data storage, and Streamlit for interactive data visualization.
 The guide facilitates seamless integration of these technologies, ensuring smooth data flow from ingestion to actionable insights.

-Architecture Overview: Scalable data pipeline
+Architecture Overview: Scalable Data Pipeline

 drawing